pret/pmd-red/INSTALL.md

 If you run into trouble, ask for help on Discord or IRC (see [README.md](README.md)).

 ## Windows
-Windows has instructions for building with three possible terminals, providing 3 different options in case the user stumbles upon unexpected errors.
 - [Windows 10 (WSL1)](#windows-10-(wsl1)) (**Fastest, highly recommended**, Windows 10 only)

 <details>